The Search Begins Here

-Grants are available to promote world peace and understanding for women who are citizens of any country other than the US or Canada.
+Grants are available to promote world peace and understanding for women who are citizens of any country other than the U.S. or Canada.
 These awards are for graduate students who are enrolled full-time.
 Money is not to be used for research or dissertation.
-Maximum amount allotted is $6,000 for period of one year from August to May and is renewable once.

 For over 40 years, AMIDEAST has arranged and administered student and employee exchange programs between the U.S. and the Middle East and North Africa.
-The funding programs include the Ford Foundation International Fellowships Program (IFP) and the Fulbright Program.
+The funding programs include the Fulbright Program for the Middle East and North Africa.